Skip to main content

 When MTC fails to find a solution —or even when it succeeds— introspecting intermediate solutions and identifying points of failure is often essential.
 MTC pipelines are planned with the PlanMTCTask Behavior (see the Pick and Place tutorial using MTC for details).
 Once that Behavior is executed, the details of the candidates that MTC evaluated are available for introspection.

-MoveIt Pro includes a browser-based MTC Debugger that works in both local and cloud sessions.
-After running an Objective that uses PlanMTCTask, open it from the Task Constructor Debugger button in the navbar, or by clicking the debugger icon on a PlanMTCTask Behavior in the Behavior Tree view pane.
+MoveIt Pro includes an MTC Debugger that works in both the desktop app and MoveIt Pro Cloud (which is simulation only and cannot be connected to robot hardware).
+After running an Objective that uses PlanMTCTask, open it by selecting Task Constructor Debugger from the Mode menu in the top left, or by clicking the debugger icon on a PlanMTCTask Behavior in the Behavior Tree view pane.
 The debugger opens as a left sidebar listing the session's planning iterations; selecting one shows its stage tree with each stage's success and failure counts and compute time, the solutions for the selected stage with their cost and comments explaining why individual candidates failed, and the selected stage's properties.
 Select a solution to preview its trajectory in the 3D Visualizer.

-For local deployments, MoveIt Pro can also launch an RViz2 session with the MTC plugin already enabled:
+The RViz2 MTC plugin is deprecated and may be removed in a future release; prefer the browser-based debugger above.
+For local deployments, MoveIt Pro can still launch an RViz2 session with the MTC plugin already enabled:

 moveit_pro rviz